 *Notice: You cannot download a usable W-2 and W-3 from the web!
 The original that’s filed with the IRS is printed in red ink and is read by a scanner.

 You can order forms from the IRS at no charge, or purchase them from an office supply store.
-You can reach IRS at 1-800-TAX-FORM to request the ones you need or you can order them online.
+You can also call the IRS at 1-800-TAX-FORM to request the forms.